 How to Make a Christmas Tree Advent Calendar with Cricut Maker

-The file to make this Christmas Tree Advent Calendar is completely ready to go!
-Simply click here and you will be taken to Cricut Design Space.
+The file to make this Christmas Tree Advent Calendar is completely ready to go on Cricut Design Space!
 I have the file sized to fit 25 Reeses Peanut Butter Cups.
-Simply click on Make It and you are good to go!
+Select Make It and you are good to go!

 Print and Cut

 The first thing you will be prompted to do is print the numbers.
 Cricut Design Space will send it to your printer.
 Print the numbers onto a white sheet of cardstock.

 Lay the printed cardstock onto the left corner of the Light Grip Mat.
 Follow the prompts on Cricut Design Space and cut the numbers using the Fine Point Blade.

 Carefully remove the numbers without touching the mat.
 I like the little spatula tool.
 It is my favorite!

 The next mat to cut has the tree, but before you cut, cancel the entire cut and start over.
 You need to do this because you have to select a different material and blade.
 Don't worry, you don't need to print again.

 In Cricut Design Space select Make It, then select the mat on the left side of the screen that has the tree cut out.
 Then you can select the chipboard as your material and the knife blade.

 The Cricut Chipboard is a little bit smaller, it measures 11 x 11 inches.
 So if you aren't using Cricut brand chipboard you will need to trim it down to that size.